wetryingtodorock/getblock-docs/en/rpc-service/rsk/json-rpc/rsk_eth_getStorageAt.md

 ---
-title: rsk:eth_getStorageAt \[POST\]
+title: rsk:eth_getStorageAt - Rootstock
-description: Returns the value from a storage position at a given address.
+description: Example code for the rsk:eth_getStorageAt json-rpc method. Сomplete guide on how to use rsk:eth_getStorageAt json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters